ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

           - .. figure:: setup/bamboo-bitbucket-jira/user_directories_bamboo.png

                 Adding Crowd Server in **Bamboo**

+   - Press synchronise after adding the directory, the users and groups should now be available.

 #.
 Give the test users User access on Bitbucket: On the Administration interface (settings cogwheel on the top),
    go to the Global permissions.
 Type the names of all test users in the search field ("Add Users") and give them